syncfusion-content/blazor-docs/blazor/getting-started/blazor-core-hosted-cli.md

 This article provides step-by-step instructions about how to create Blazor ASP.NET Core Hosted application using [.NET Core CLI](https://dotnet.microsoft.com/download/dotnet/) with Syncfusion Blazor components setup pre-configured in it.

-> **Note:** Starting with version 17.4.0.39 (2019 Volume 4), you need to include a valid license key (either paid or trial key) within your applications.
+> Starting with version 17.4.0.39 (2019 Volume 4), you need to include a valid license key (either paid or trial key) within your applications.
 Please refer to this [help topic](https://help.syncfusion.com/common/essential-studio/licensing/license-key#blazor) for more information.

 ## Prerequisites